rexsllemel/pingvin-share/SECURITY.md

 ## Supported Versions

-Older versions of Pingvin Share do not receive security updates.
-To ensure your system remains secure, we strongly recommend updating Pingvin Share regularly.
+Older versions of Storify do not receive security updates.
+To ensure your system remains secure, we strongly recommend updating Storify regularly.
 You can automate these updates using tools like [Watchtower](https://github.com/containrrr/watchtower).

 ## Reporting a Vulnerability